 - 8 ounces Monterey Jack cheese shredded

-- Preheat your oven to 400 degrees.
+- Preheat your oven to 400 degrees Fahrenheit.
 Spray a 9 by 13 inch baking dish with cooking spray and set aside.

 - Pour a small amount – just enough to coat the bottom – into the 9 by 13 inch pan.

 - Add 1/2 a cup of the chicken mixture to each tortilla and roll tightly.
-Place seam side down in the preparred baking dish.
+Place seam side down in the prepared baking dish.

-- When all 10 tortillas have been added to the baking dish, top with the remaining sauce and then the reamining cheese.
+- When all 10 tortillas have been added to the baking dish, top with the remaining sauce and then the remaining cheese.

-- Place in the oven, uncovered, and bake for 20 minutes or until the cheese is fully melted, the sauce has begun to boil near the endges and the visable tortilla shells are just beginning to brown.
+- Place in the oven, uncovered, and bake for 20 minutes or until the cheese is fully melted, the sauce has begun to boil near the edges, and the visible tortilla shells are just beginning to brown.